RouEmpire/the-creative-media-note/pages/SEO.md

 	- Local SEO means the website must dealing with the different user that uses the same searches keyword
 		- Like `Coffee Shop` should give a result different for each users depends on their physical locations
-	- This Type of SEO is very popular with mobile devices -
+	- This Type of SEO is very popular with mobile devices
+		- About `50%` of all web traffic happends via mobile devices -
+	-